Password ManagerImport & ExportImport Guides

 Import data

-4. Select Choose File and add the file to import or copy/paste the contents of your file into the input box.
+5. Select Choose File and pick the file or copy and paste your file’s contents into the text box.

 warning